ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* link_path

-Root path of the current node in the tree for links to this object
+Root path of the current node in the tree for links to this object.

 <a id="compolyx.Material.locked"></a>